Health care in Colombia: History

-In 1636, Rodrigo Enriquez de Andrade started the first faculty of medicine in the New Granada, at St Bartholomew's College with little success because of the prejudices against the medical career in the Spanish culture, where it was considered vulgar and proper of lower-class people.
+In 1636, Rodrigo Enriquez de Andrade started the first faculty of medicine in the New Granada, at St Bartholomew's College with little success because of the prejudices against the medical career in the Spanish culture, where it was considered vulgar and appropriate for lower-class people.
 Most of the medical practice in the country was provided by people without formal education.
 The first medical book written in Colombia was "Tratado de medicina y modelo de curar en estas partes de Indias" (Treatise on Medice and Models for Curing in These Parts of the Indies) by Pedro Fernandez de Valenzuela (1662).

 In 1740, don Vicente Tomás Cansino started the medical program at Our Lady of the Rosary University.
 The medical care at the time was made almost exclusively in the particular homes of the sick people due lo the lack of health institutions.
 The first hospital in Colombia was San Pedro Hospital, in the capital city Bogotá.
 The hospital started functioning in 1564, built by bishop Juan de los Barrios.
 In 1739 the Hospital San Juan de Dios, Bogota was opened, built by fray Pedro Pablo Villamor.

 In 1877, Anna Galvis Hotz became the first Colombian woman to become a Doctor of Medicine having graduated the University of Bern in Switzerland since women could not attend university in Colombia at the time.
 In 1925, Paulina Beregoff became the first woman to become a Doctor of Medicine from a Colombian institution, the Russian-American graduated from the University of Cartagena.
 In 1945, Inés Ochoa Pérez became the first Colombian woman to become a Doctor of Medicine from a Colombian institution having graduated from the National University of Colombia.